 Top tips when approaching a job with a very tight time window.

 I had 3 setups worked out in my mind and I knew what kit I was going to use and when.
 I even pre-set the flash guns to a known working power and packed them complete with their Honl grids in place.
 When time is precious you need to do everything you can before the shoot to get ready.
 Then you can simply whip the lights out the bag onto some light stands and you're ready to shoot.

 I wanted the look to be slightly gritty so that it portrayed character and unyielding tenacity.
 So, I went for some pretty edgy lighting, encouraging a strong rim from x2 canon 580ex's.
 The key light was provided by a gridded Elinchrom softbox, this was to reduce the spill onto the floor and to control and toughen the light up a bit to key in with the strong edgy rim light.

 We had great fun creating the shots and Laura was very generous with her time and a complete professional on set, we even had time to slip in a slightly comical 'wild card' portrait.

 I hope you like them and feel free to leave your feedback.
-There’s plenty more posts in the pipeline so don’t forget to check back soon.
+There are plenty more posts in the pipeline so don't forget to check back soon.